CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Clariden-setup/README.md

-# Guide for using the template with the CSCS Todi cluster
+# Guide for using the template with the CSCS Clariden cluster

 ## Overview

 At this point, you should have edited the environment files and are ready to build or run the image.
-This guide will show you how to build and run your image on the CSCS Todi cluster and use it for
+This guide will show you how to build and run your image on the CSCS Clariden cluster and use it for

 1. Remote development.
 2. Running unattended jobs.